maklas/BpmOffsetDetector/README.md

 - Simple and easy-to-use Python script

 ## Limits
-- It will most likely fail if bpm changes throughout the song.
+- It can't be used to track beats for song with changing BPMs
 - It assumes song's BPM is a whole number, which is fine for most of the time, but not always.

 ## Usage